SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 A key difference between primitive functions and bytecode instructions is that primitives _can fail_.
 When a primitive method is executed, it executes first the primitive function.
 If the primitive function succeeds, the primitive method returns the result of the primitive function.
-If the primitive function fails, the primitive method executes _falls back_ to the method's bytecode.
+If the primitive function fails, the primitive method executes _falls back_ of the method's bytecode.
 For example, in the case above, if the primitive 1 fails, the statement `^ super + addend` will get executed.

 **Design Note: fast vs slow paths.** The failure mechanism of primitives is generally used to separate fast paths from slow paths.